CEED/libCEED/examples/navier-stokes/README.md

 The Navier-Stokes problem solves the compressible Navier-Stokes equations in three dimensions using an explicit time integration.
 The state variables are mass density, momentum density, and energy density.

-The main Navier-Stokes solver for libCEED is defined in `/examples/navier-stokes/navierstokes.c` with different problem definitions according to the application of interest.
+The main Navier-Stokes solver for libCEED is defined in [`navierstokes.c`](navierstokes.c) with different problem definitions according to the application of interest.

+Build by using

+`make OPT="-O3 -march=native -ffp-contract=fast -fopenmp-simd"`

+for best performance.

 ## Advection